JohnDoubleUB/DND-Database-FrontEnd/README.md

 ### Wireframes
 ### Plan 1 Wireframe (One Page)
 ![Plan1Wireframe](/Documentation/DNDPagePlanv2.jpg)
+##### Plan Outline
+The plan here would be to have all the interaction on a single page using the fields to both display information of a given character, edit and delete it by using the top most dropdown to either select an existing or new character.
+The user might also need to write in a characters name to verify that they wanted to delete it (as on one page like this it would be easier for it to be done accidentally)
 ### Plan 2 Wireframe (2 Page)
 #### Create and Edit Page
 ![Plan2Wireframe1](/Documentation/DNDPagePlanAlternate1_Create_Edit.jpg)